unnat5/CarND-Advanced-Lane-Lines/README.md

 - And other thing which I have done in my implementation is, I have taken weighted average for lane lines weight.
 Something like this `newValue = newValue*0.4 + oldValue*0.6`.

 ![Result](./img_readme/test_out.png)

+## Discussion
+The difficulty is to recognize the yellow and white lane lines at the same time under different lighting condition.
+When there is shadow casting on the lane, many pixels at the edges of the shadow are recognized as the part the lane line, because I have applied thresholding to gradients.
+I mitigate this by reducing the searching range in the polynomial fitting stage.
+There could be a more robust approach where some specific line detectors are established to distiguish the line from the shadow considering different lighting condition.